core

 The resource lives in the main process and does not exist

-in the JavaScript world, and thus will not be cleaned up automatically
+in the Javascript world, and thus will not be cleaned up automatiacally

 except on application exit.
 If you want to clean it up early, call Resource.close